Integrate your existing Network Policy Server (NPS) infrastructure with Azure AD Multi-Factor Authentication

 PowerShell prompts for your tenant ID.
-Use the Directory ID GUID that you copied from the Azure portal in the prerequisites section.
+Use the Tenant ID GUID that you copied from the Azure portal in the prerequisites section.

-PowerShell shows a success message when the script is finished.
+A success message is shown when the script is finished.

 If you use your own certificates instead of generating certificates with the PowerShell script, make sure that they align to the NPS naming convention.
 The subject name must be CN=<TenantID>,OU=Microsoft NPS Extension.